Frequently Asked Questions

 A: Your therapist will make arrangements so that you can see another therapist if we determine that you need to see someone while she is gone.
 If we agree that you won’t need to see another therapist, and the need to see one arises, you will be given a name and a number to call and make arrangements with that particular therapist.
 However, if you feel that you cannot wait, you can call your local ER for clinical emergencies.

 A: We recognize that unforeseen events occur in daily life.
 If for any reason you are unable to make a scheduled appointment, please notify us as soon as possible.
 The full fee will be charged when there is a missed appointment or a late cancellation without 24 hour prior notice.

 Q: What about confidentiality?

-A: When you come to therapy, our relationship and what we talked about during the session session is kept strictly confidential.
+A: When you come to therapy, our relationship and what we talked about during the session is kept strictly confidential.
 If you wish for us to talk to someone else regarding your treatment or your child’s treatment (teacher, doctor, psychiatrist), you will be asked to complete an Authorization to Disclose Information form.
-Confidentiality is maintained under all circumstances, except when we believe that you or someone else may may be put at risk if we do not break the confidentiality.
+Confidentiality is maintained under all circumstances, except when we believe that you or someone else is at risk if we do not break the confidentiality.

 Q: Can I tell my friends and relatives about your services?